 Frequently Asked Questions

-Is tallow and zinc a good sunscreen?
+Is this cream a sunscreen?

 Is tallow cream actually good for your skin?